fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 #### 9.29: Patientor, step10

-Improve the entry creation forms so that it makes hard to enter incorrect values dates, diagnosis codes and health rating.
+Improve the entry creation forms so that it makes hard to enter incorrect dates, diagnosis codes and health rating.

 Your improved form might look something like this: